Experience one of the world's most incredible natural displays

 Itinerary

-At the cusp of the Cook Inlet and surrounded by incredible
+At the cusp of the Cook Inlet and surrounded by powerful

-nature, Anchorage is a place where deep Alaskan culture and
+displays of nature, Anchorage is a place where deep Alaskan culture

-outstanding natural adventures meet.
-See for yourself as you arrive
+and outstanding natural adventures meet.
+See for yourself as your

-are welcome to begin sightseeing.
+to begin sightseeing at your own pace.
 The Anchorage Museum and the

 Alaska Native Heritage Center are fantastic places to learn about